JonCooperWorks/harness/README.md

 ### Dual-Authorization Model

-Harness implements a two-party authorization system:
+Harness implements a two-party authorization system where **nobody can run an exploit unilaterally**:

-1. **Principal Authorization**: Firm leadership (principal) encrypts exploit payloads with the pentester's public key and signs the encrypted payload.
-This ensures the pentester can decrypt and execute, but the exploit remains confidential until execution.
-The principal's signature proves the exploit has been reviewed and approved by authorized personnel.
+1. **Principal Authorization**: Firm leadership (principal) encrypts exploit payloads with the pentester's public key.
+The principal has the exploit but **cannot authorize its use** - they only encrypt it.
+The exploit remains confidential until execution.

 2. **Client Authorization**: The client (President) receives the encrypted payload along with execution arguments (targeting information).
 The client cryptographically signs the arguments, proving approval of the specific targeting parameters.
-This signature is attached to the payload before it's returned to the pentester.
+The client has **authorization power but not the exploit** - they can approve usage but cannot decrypt or execute.

 3. **Execution**: The pentester receives the encrypted payload with client-signed arguments and executes:
-   - Verifies the principal's signature on the exploit payload (proves principal approval)
    - Verifies the client's signature on the execution arguments (proves client approval of targeting)
-   - Decrypts the exploit using their private key (pentester can decrypt but doesn't inspect the exploit)
+   - Decrypts the exploit using their private key (pentester can decrypt because principal encrypted it for them)
-   - Executes in WASM sandbox without knowledge of exploit details
+   - Executes in WASM sandbox without prior knowledge of exploit details

-**Result**: A pentester cannot execute an exploit unless both the principal has signed the exploit payload AND the client has signed the execution arguments.
-The pentester executes the exploit without prior knowledge of its contents, as it remains encrypted until loaded into the sandbox.
+**Result**: A pentester cannot execute an exploit unless:
+- ✓ The principal encrypted it with the pentester's public key (principal authorization - they have the exploit)
+- ✓ The client signed the execution arguments (client authorization - they approve usage)

+Both parties must act: principal encrypts (has exploit, no authorization), client signs args (has authorization, no exploit), pentester executes (can decrypt, needs both).

 ## Threat Model & Rationale